SHUBHAMLALWADIYA/karkhanaAssignment_frontend/README.md

 ## Features
 List out the key features of your application.

-- add to-cart functionality
+- add to-cart functionality ( with alert )
 - remove products from the cart
-- you can apply vouchers for more discount
+- you can apply vouchers for more discount  ( DISCOUNT10 , DISCOUNT50 )
 - you can generate the total amount receipt through a popup msg
+- Responsive for all screen Size

 ## Tech Stack

 List and provide a brief overview of the technologies used in the project.
+- HTML
+- CSS

-- reactjs
+- Javascript
-- javascript
+- React